zekaryas1/notes/docs/Frameworks/React/More on React.md

 ```

-- client can import server functions from a server file
+- Client can import server functions from a server file

 ```jsx
 "use server";